-The healthcare administration internship is a program designed to provide students with an opportunity to apply educational achievements in a health care setting.
+The healthcare administration internship provides students with an opportunity to apply educational achievements in a health care setting.
 Students will be exposed to health care administration operations through project-based work.
 Project opportunities will vary and reflect both the participant's learning goals and the needs of the health care organization.